 In today’s economy, a credit card is an important financial tool that is often necessary to build credit, set up accounts and make certain purchases.
-In the United States, approximately 174 million adults have at least one credit card — yet many do not understand how do credit cards work.
-Knowing the fundamentals of how credit cards work can help you use them wisely.
+In the United States, approximately 192 million people have at least one credit card — yet many do not understand how credit cards really work.

 What is a Credit Card?